 What does treatment with an ICD feel like?

 When the ICD delivers pacing or acts as a pacemaker, you may not feel anything.
 This is because little energy is used.
-Some people feel fluttering in their chest, but it doesn’t cause pain or discomfort.
-Cardioversion is stronger than pacing.
+Some people feel fluttering in their chest.
+However, there is no pain or discomfort.
+Cardioversion is stronger.
 It can feel like a thump in your chest.

-Defibrillation is the strongest treatment.
+Defibrillation is the strongest.
 Most people say it feels like being kicked in the chest.
-It often happens all of a sudden, but lasts less than a second.
+It often happens all of a sudden.
+It lasts less than a second.
 It can make you upset or anxious afterward.
 However, it’s important to remember that it probably saved your life.

 Things to consider

 An ICD does not cure an arrhythmia or heart disease.
 It manages your condition(s) and helps prevent cardiac arrest and death.
-Along with the ICD, your doctor may prescribe medicine.
+In addition to ICD, your doctor may prescribe medicine.
 Follow all instructions and tell your doctor what other medicines you take.

 Ask your doctor for an ICD wallet ID card.
 It is important that you carry this at all times.
 You will need this when you travel and in case of an emergency.